TheGentlemanOctopus/oracle/README.md

 ### Running a scene

-To run a scene call
+To run a scene, call

 `$ python scene PATH_TO_SCENE_FILE`